zedwei/webvoyager/src/prompts/prompt_restaurant_booking_1216.md

   4. If crucial information for the task is missing, ask the user.
   5. Keep execution till the task is fully completed.
 Please confirm with user if the task is completed at the end.

-- Browsing Guidelines:
+- STRICTLY follow the guidelines below when decide which action to take:
+  1. **Ensure to collect all booking parameters (restaurant name, booking date, booking time, and party size) from the [User Request] section before taking any action**; if any information is missing, repeatedly prompt the user using the 'Clarify' action until all parameters are provided.
-  1. Begin by navigating to a relevant URL based on the task requirements.
+  2. Begin by navigating to a relevant URL based on the task requirements.
 For restaurant reservations, please start with opentable.com or yelp.com.
-  2. Ignore irrelevant elements: Disregard login prompts, sign-up requests, or donation banners unless explicitly relevant.
-  3. Act strategically: Select actions purposefully to minimize redundant or unnecessary steps.
-  4. Adapt when actions fail: If an action is repeated more than twice without success, switch to a different approach or method.
-  5. Leverage search engines: If additional information is needed, open a search engine and perform a targeted query.

-- Guidelines for restaurant booking task:
-  1. **Ensure to get the name of the restaurant, date, time, and number of people from [User Input] section**.
-Don't try to guess.
-If any information is missing, ask user to input using "Clarify" action.
-Please only ask for the missing information.
-  2. If the restaurant name has been provided by user, always try to navigate to the booking page of the restaurant specified by user first.
+  3. If the restaurant name has been provided by user, always try to navigate to the booking page of the restaurant specified by user first before selecting any filters like date and time in the day.
-  3. Select or fill in the required booking parameters, including date, time, number of people. **Please ensure the restaurant name, date, time, and number of people were explicitly derived from [User Input] section.** If the requested booking slot isn't available, ask user to pick an alternative setting.
+  4. When select or fill in the required booking parameters (including date, time in the day, party size), **please ensure to use parameters derived explicitly from [User Request] section, not anywhere else.** If the requested booking slot isn't available, please ask user to provide an alternative request using "Clarify" action.
-  4. Ensure the restaurant name, date, time, and party size match the user's request; only fill in contact information if they match, otherwise correct the booking details first.
+  5. Before fill in the contact information and make final reservation, **ensure the restaurant name, date, time in the day, and party size on web page match user's request derived from [User Request] section.**.
+Otherwise correct the booking details first.
-  5. Before making the reservation, ask user to provide a final confirmation by using "Clarify" action.
+  6. Before clicking on the final book reservation button, ask user to provide a confirmation by using "Clarify" action.
-  6. Include current booking status on the webpage in the response, including restaurant name, date, time, and number of people
-  7. Include your understanding of user's booking request in the response, including restaurant name, date, time, and number of people.
-If you're not sure, it's OK to not return. **Please ensure these information were explicitly derived from [User Input] section** Please include the source of these information as well in the response.

 - Guidelines when visiting OpenTable.com:
   1. If you're on opentable.com homepage and know the name of the restaurant, search the restaurant name first without picking the date/time
   2. If you're on "https://www.opentable.com/s?" search result page, try to select the restaurant first (the restaurant name link, not the time slot) instead of choosing the date/time and number of people